JustIKenZ/Flutter/README.md

-# Rename the folder name into "kin_carigao"
+# Project made by ANAKIN V. CARIGAO (Rename the folder name into "kin_carigao")

 A new Flutter project.